Daring-Crypto-Ventures/hodl-totals/README.md

 Your crypto data is yours to keep; I built this so that you could own your data and manage the data in a convenient way without the need to send your coin data to anyone else.

-These Google Apps Scripts will add menu commands to Google Sheets that will help you track cost basis and long-term or short-term treatment for your cryptocurrency trades.
+These Google Apps™ scripts will add menu commands to Google Sheets™ that will help you track cost basis and long-term or short-term treatment for your cryptocurrency trades.

 It uses the first-in, first-out (FIFO) cost method, which is commonly used for tax compliance.